cvonk/CALalarm/README.md

 Compile the `calendarclock.bin` first, by opening the top level folder in Microsft Visual Code start the and "Terminal >> Run Task >> Build - Build the application".
 The resulting `build/calendarclock.bin` should be placed on the OTA file server (`OTA_FIRMWARE_URL`).

-### Provision and trigger OTA download
+### Provision WiFi credentials

+If you're set your WiFi SSID and password using the `Kconfig` you're all set and should skip this section.

-To provision the WiFi credentials, opening the folder `factory` in Microsft Visual Code start the and "Terminal >> Run Task >> Monitor - Start the monitor".
+To provision the WiFi credentials using a phone app, we need a `factory` app that the phone can connect to using Bluetooth Low-Energy (BLE).
+Open the folder `factory` in Microsft Visual Code start the and "Terminal >> Run Task >> Monitor - Start the monitor".
 This will compile and flash the code.
 After that it connects to the serial port to show the debug messages.
 The serial rate is 115200 baud.

 On your phone run the Espressif BLE Provisioning app
 - [Android](https://play.google.com/store/apps/details?id=com.espressif.provble)
 - [iOS](https://apps.apple.com/in/app/esp-ble-provisioning/id1473590141)